The Complete Guide to Gorilla Trekking in Uganda & Rwanda

 Once registered (take your passport), you will be split into groups of 8 maximum.
 Then your group, the rangers (and maybe porters if required) will head off into the jungle to meet the trackers and the gorillas.
 How they do this, I have no idea.
 They know these jungles so well!

-Sometimes you’ll be lucky and you might catch up with the gorillas in an hour if they’re nearby and not moving too fast.
-Sometimes, it might take you 5 hours of hiking if they’re deep in the jungle.
-It just depends.
+Sometimes you might find the gorillas within an hour if they’re close and not moving too quickly.
+Other times, it could take up to five hours of trekking if they’ve ventured deeper into the jungle.
+It really varies.

-Once you find them, you’ll have 1 hour to spend with them.
+Once you find your gorilla family, you’ll have 1 hour to spend with them.
 Sometimes the gorillas will sit still or walk around you (or even give you a smack on the bottom).

 Other times, when they don’t feel like being disturbed or have somewhere to go, they’ll walk away, climb trees and turn their backs to you.
 It really depends on how they’re feeling that day.